PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_feed.md

 toc_sticky: true
 ---

-* The previous section works if we have a transcription factor, but a normal gene is not a transcription factor and therefore is not able to negatively autoregulate.

-* The question is how a protein that is not a transcription factor could reach a steady-state concentration faster than with simple regulation, since it can't negatively autoregulate.

-* Introduce the feedforward loop.
-In general, this is any loop in which *X* is connected to both *Y* and *Z*, and then there is an edge connecting *Y* to *Z* as well.
+## Feedforward loops

+In the previous section, we saw that negative autoregulation can be used to speed up response times of a protein to an external stimulus.
+However, the catch is that negative autoregulation can only occur if the protein in question is itself a transcription factor.
+Only XXX out of YYY total *E. coli* proteins are transcription factors.
+So is there a simple way of speeding up a cell's ability to manufacture a protein if that protein is not a transcription factor?

+* NOAH: Fill in XXX and YYY above.

+The answer will lie in a small network motif called the **feedforward loop**, which we will call an **FFL**.
+Earlier in the chapter, we pointed out that negative autoregulation is an example of "feedback", since a transcription factor is involved in regulating its own production.
+The feedforward loop motif, shown in the figure below, is any loop in which *X* is connected to both *Y* and *Z*, and *Y* is connected to *Z*.
+In this sense, calling the FFL motif a "loop" is a misnomer.
+Rather, it is a small structure in which there are two "paths" from *X* to *Z*; one via direct regulation of *Z* by *X*, and another in which there is an intermediate transcription factor *Y*.

+* INSERT FIGURE HERE SHOWING FEEDFORWARD LOOP
-* Note that X and Y must be transcription factors but Z does not have to be (and in fact typically is not).

-* Feedforward loops are also a network motif -- we will leave the statistical verification of this as a challenge exercise at the end of the chapter.
+Note that *X* and *Y* must be transcription factors, but *X* does not have to be (and in fact typically is not).
+There are XXX FFLs in the transcription factor network of *E. coli*, and we leave the verification that this is a significant number of FFLs compared to a random network as an exercise at the end of the chapter.

-* There are eight different types of feed-forward loops depending on the choices of signs on each of the three edges.

-* Introduce the type-1 incoherent feed-forward loop.
-This is a network in which X --> Y and X --> Z but at the same time Y --> (-) Z.
+* NOAH: Fill in this XXX above.

+Furthermore, recall that every edge of a transcription factor network is assigned a "+" or a "-" sign based on whether the interaction corresponds to up-regulation or down-regulation.
+Accordingly, the figure below shows the eight different types of FFLs, depending on the signs labeling the three edges in the FFL.

+* FILL IN FIGURE WITH EIGHT DIFFERENT TYPES OF FFLs

+Among the XXX total FFLs in the *E. coli* transcription factor network, YYY of them have the structure below, in which the edges connecting *X* to *Y* and *X* to *Z* are assigned a "+" and the edge connecting *Y* to *Z* is assigned a "-".
+This specific form of the FFL motif is unfortunately named a **type-1 incoherent feedforward loop**.
+This form of the FFL will be our focus for the rest of the chapter.

+* NOAH: Fill in XXX and YYY here.

+* FILL IN FIGURE WITH TYPE-1 INCOHERENT FFL.

-* **STOP:** How could we simulate a feed-forward loop with chemical reactions akin to the simulation we introduced in the previous section?
+**STOP:** How could we simulate a feed-forward loop with chemical reactions akin to the simulation that we used for negative autoregulation?
+What would we compare this simulation against?

+## Modeling a type-1 incoherent feedforward loop

 * Mimicking this FFL with a simulation: let's assume that *X* is at steady-state to begin with, so that we don't need to incorporate its feed/kill.